timothy-welch/Bulk-File-Rename-Application/README.md

-This is a small application written in Python to solve a tedious work problem, renaming files.
+This is a basic application written in Python using tkinter to solve a very common but tedious work problem - renaming files.

 This app has three core functions:
-1. Adding custom numbering to the beginning or end of the file names by incorporating a starting number and steps: (i)  1. , 2. , 3. , ... (ii) 1.1, 1.2, 1.3, ... (iii) 2010, 2013, 2015, ....
+1. Adding custom numberingn pattern to file names by incorporating a starting number and steps: (i)  1. , 2. , 3. , ... (ii) 1.1, 1.2, 1.3, ... (iii) 2010, 2013, 2015, ....
-2. Adding characters as a prefix or suffix (e.g. hka_)
+2. Adding characters (e.g. hka_)
-3. Removing characters from the beginning or end
+3. Removing characters

-It also features two windows containing all of the filenames within the folder and another that specifies the selected files to be modified through an action.
+These three functions can be performed either on specific characters via a "Starting Character" widget or as Prefix/Suffix (by selecting 0 or 21 respectively).

-The files can be easily sent between windows and sorted through "Add"/"Remove", "Add All"/"Remove All", and "Move Up"/"Move Down" buttons.
+The app also features two windows for ease of use: the first containing all filenames within the selected directory and another that shows the selected files to be modified via a selected action.
+The files can be easily transferred between windows using the "Add"/"Remove" and "Add All"/"Remove All" buttons.
+Furthermore, each list of files can be sorted numerically/alphabetically via a preconfigured "Sort" button or sorted individually via "Move Up"/"Move Down" buttons.

-I hope this helps!
+I hope you find this helpful!